Frequently Asked Questions (FAQs)

 Anyone with experience of work can volunteer and thousands will.
 Teachers can search through lists of volunteers to find people with the right profiles for their students.

-Will schools always want me to do day time events?
+Will schools always want me to do

 Requests will mostly be for careers fairs, assemblies and classroom sessions during the school day (9.00am to 3.30pm) but some schools and colleges also have early evening events.
 It is entirely up to volunteers to decide what time slots and dates they want to do.